justinh5/OpenCV-Filters/README.md

 # OpenCV Filters
 Provides basic image processing with an assortment of linear and non-linear filters in Mac OS X.
 The filters are primarily intended for texture smoothing and denoising.
+Simply import an image, choose a filter, change parameters, and run.

 ### Requirements
 - Mac OS X 10.11+